alangenb/apobec/README.md

 Main run file is run.github2.m

-Sample mutation and sample annotation files are provided in src/data/.
+Example data files are provided in src/data/.
 This includes a subset of the patient cohort used in the paper that is available for public release.
 Other similarly formatted mutation sets can be used in the same manner, and the input steps in lines 12-19 should be updated to reflect such changes.